[ index | next >> ]

 M. has gone off to spend as many of our Australian coins as possible.
 After the lunch we had $2.30 left.
 We found some Freddo Frogs and Caramello Koalas for 75 cents each, so three came to $2.25, leaving us just five cents.
 Not bad.
 I now have one Caramello, one strawberry Freddo, and one peppermint Freddo for sugar hits.

 We are waiting around in transit at Kuala Lumpur International Airport.
 We have a three hour stop here before the long flight to London.
-The trip from Sydney took 8 hours, with us arriving here at 20:30 local time.
+The trip from Sydney took eight hours, with us arriving here at 20:30 local time.
 The plane landed amid frequent bursts of dramatic lightning, but it didn't rain until after we had touched down and were taxiing to the terminal.

 We had luxurious exit row seats on the plane, allowing us to stretch our legs out as much as we wanted.
 But the seats were still the narrow economy models which looked ghastly after we boarded the plane and had to walk through the luxury of first and business classes.

 The first meal on the plane was a ricotta cannelloni for M., while I chose the chicken dish (as opposed to lamb), which was a rather spicy biryani.
 It had lots of whole peppercorns in it, cloves, and other spices, and was actually quite good.
-For dessert we got Weiss mango ice cream bars - yum!
+For dessert we got Weis mango ice cream bars - yum!

 I started reading the history of England that I'd bought for the trip.
 By the time we landed, I'd gotten past William the Conqueror and on to the civil war between Matilda and Stephen.
 It's very interesting and well written.
 I've learnt that the original Domesday Book is on display in Kew - maybe we'll go see it.